 Freud was the founder of psychoanalysis, a clinical method designed to treat psychopathology through the use of a dialog between a patient and psychoanalyst.
-He explored the structure of the mind and developed a therapeutic framework that was designed to understand and treat mental issues.
+He explored the structure of the mind and developed a therapeutic framework that was designed to understand and treat mental ailments.
 Although some of his theories have been considered controversial, one well-known feature of his practice, that later became the quintessential standard of therapy, is Freud’s couch.

 The History of Freud’s Couch

-His revelation is also the exact moment that pre-Freudian Freud became Freudian Freud.
 His new techniques for therapy, including using a comfortable couch to help patients relax, would come to be known as psychoanalysis.

-Although he actually had a few couches, the one is he used most frequently was a gift from a Madame Benvenisti, a cured patient of his, in about 1890.
+Although he actually had a few couches, the one is he used most frequently was a gift from a Madame Benvenisti, a patient of his, in about 1890.
 She gifted the couch to Freud because she thought that if she was going to allow Freud to provide therapy to her, she needed to be comfortable.

 Freud's original couch is actually on display even today at his home in London.
 The couch had been shipped to London from Vienna after he fled the Nazis in 1938.
 For him the look wasn't crucial, but it had to be the most comfortable couch possible.